LucasGuerraCavalcante/plataform-game/README.md

 # plataform-game
-Platorfom game in JavaScript using Phaser
+Plataform game in JavaScript using Phaser